 by Heather Heaton

-Heather Heaton is a 34-year-old college student trying to better her life, in spite of the baggage she carries from her earlier life.
-She has been quite successful in accomplishing that goal; and she will use the proceeds from the book to help support herself.
-Her picture is posted, with her book descriptions, at Smashwords.
-Heather Heaton can be contacted at [email protected].
+I am a 34 year old college student trying to better my life, in spite of the baggage I carry from my previous life.
+To date, I have been quite successful in accomplishing this goal; and I will use the proceeds from the book to help support myself.
+My picture is posted, with my book descriptions, at Smashwords.

-The recently published ebook is entitled (“Her Letters from Prison: Part 1 & Part 2”) by Heather Heaton as published at Smashwords (www.smashwords.com).
+My recently published ebook is entitled (“Her Letters from Prison: Part 1 & Part 2”, by Heather Heaton).
+The ebook was published at Smashwords (www.smashwords.com).
 A brief description of the ebook follows:

 The Introduction page of the ebook follows: